yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 Should read (correct 'in system terms' to 'in `systemd` terms'),

-> Comparing this to `systemd`, the default provider for RHEL 8 and other Linux systems, we can see in the description under supported features that `systemctl` does not have delayed login or `manual` but does have `mask`, which, in `systemd` terms, means it disables the service so not even services that are dependent on it can activate it.
+> Comparing this to `systemd`, the default provider for RHEL 8 and other Linux systems, we see in the description under supported features that `systemctl` does not have delayed login or `manual` but does have `mask`, which, in `systemd` terms, means it disables the service so not even services that are dependent on it can activate it.

 ---